Explore high-paying careers in clean, high-tech Connecticut manufacturing.

 Connecticut Manufacturing Facts

-In 2003, average total compensation in manufacturing in the U.S. was nearly $63,000 per year vs. an average of $51,000 in the remainder of the economy.
+In 2003, average total compensation in manufacturing in the U.S. was nearly $63,000 per year compared to an average of $51,000 in the remainder of the economy.

 Source: U. S. Department of Commerce/National Association of Manufacturers